HumanSignal/label-studio/docs/source/blog/opossums.md

 Opossums can live just about anywhere.
 And so can Label Studio!
 You can [install Label Studio](/guide/install.html) on Linux, Windows, or Mac devices.
 However, unlike opossums, Label Studio works best in a clean environment, like a Docker container or a virtual environment.

 Just like opossums, Label Studio is [flexible about what it ingests](/guide/tasks.html).
-You can start a data labeling project with text, audio, images, HTML, or PDF data types, or other structured data formats like JSON, CSV, and TSV.
+You can start a data labeling project with text samples, audio clips, images, HTML documents, or videos.
+You can also import structured data formats like CSV or TSV files of time series data, or use JSON to combine multiple data types into one labeling task.

 Add Label Studio to your machine learning pipeline and make data labeling easier and more efficient.
-[Try it today](https://labelstud.io/playground/)!
+[Try it today](https://labelstud.io/)!

 <img src="/images/opossum/other/opossum_looking.svg" alt="Illustration of a cute opossum looking back at something over its shoulder." />